-OCPC's initial startup phase has been funded by grants and consulting income from three Oregon non-profits.
-As Projects are developed by OCPC, it anticipates that future revenue will be derived from fees generated through Projects.
+OCPC's initial startup phase was funded by grants and consulting income from three Oregon non-profits.
+OCPC has begun realizing revenue from fees generated through Projects, although those fees are not yet sufficient to support OCPC on their own.
 While Projects are being developed, grant funding and consulting fees are expected to continue to support a portion of OCPC's operations.
-However, there is no assurance that grant funding or consulting income will be available to sustain OCPC pending its Projects reaching the operational stage and generating sufficient revenue to fund OCPC activities.
+However, there is no assurance that grant funding or consulting income will be available to sustain OCPC until more of its Projects reach the operational stage and generate sufficient revenue to fund OCPC activities.